 - conducting impartial reviews in accordance with good practice in the case of any complaint

-- regularly reviewing its performance in respect to the fulfilment of its obligations under the Freedom of Information Act and Environmental Information Regulations
+- regularly reviewing its performance in respect to the fulfillment of its obligations under the Freedom of Information Act and the Environmental Information Regulations

 - having appropriately trained and qualified staff to ensure compliance with this policy

 - adopting appropriate records management policies and procedures.

 The British Council’s Chief Executive is the British Council’s ‘qualified person’ for the purposes of the Freedom of Information Act and has overall responsibility for ensuring we comply with our obligations.

 The Secretary to the British Council or their nominee is responsible for hearing complaints relating to this policy.

 We will provide adequate and appropriate resources to implement this policy and will ensure it is communicated and understood.

 The British Council will review this global policy statement annually to reflect new legal and regulatory developments and ensure good practice.